carlymalatskey/advanced-gallery-exam/README.md

 9) Tech Design

 ### Delete, Rotate, Expand an Image
-- To delete an image, identified the image id and filtered out the images in the gallery that do not have the image Id
+- To delete an image, identified the image id and filtered through the array of images to include the ones that do not have the image id.
   ```js
   deleteItem = (id) => {
     const newSetOfImages = this.state.items.filter(image => image.id != id);